Eric Harrison (British Army officer)

-Military career
+Early life and military career

-Harrison was born in Belgaum, India; his father, Major WC Warde Harrison, was an officer in the British Indian Army.
-Harrison was educated at Cheltenham College before entering Royal Military Academy, Woolwich.
+Harrison was born in March 1893 in Belgaum, India; his father, Major W. C. Warde Harrison, was an officer in the British Indian Army.
+Harrison, after being sent to England for his education, was educated at Cheltenham College before entering the Royal Military Academy, Woolwich, where Ronald Scobie, a future lieutenant general, was among his fellow students.
 While at Woolwich he played competitive rugby union for the army and for Kent and was selected by the Barbarians.
-From Woolwich he was commissioned into the Royal Garrison Artillery as a second lieutenant on 19 December 1913, after which he was invited to play football for Southend United F.C.
+From Woolwich he was commissioned into the Royal Garrison Artillery, having "failed to get Sappers by three or four places", as a second lieutenant on 19 December 1913, after which he was invited to play football for Southend United F.C.
 He took up hurdling and was soon selected to compete for England in the 120 metres hurdles against Scotland and Ireland.

 First World War

 At the outbreak of the First World War, in August 1914, Harrison was posted first to Harwich, manning anti-aircraft guns, and then to France, where he was involved in intense fighting around Hooge.
 He was awarded the Military Cross (MC) in March 1915, the citation for which reads:

-He was promoted to lieutenant in June, and went on to fight at the Battle of Loos.
+He was promoted to lieutenant in June, and, by now serving temporarily as an aide-de-camp to Major General Hubert Gough, then commanding I Corps, went on to fight at the Battle of Loos.
 He was promoted again, this time to the temporary rank of captain, in November 1916, a promotion which was made permanent a year later.
-In 1918 he was promoted to brevet major, making him the youngest officer in the army to hold the rank at the time, and given command of an infantry school before appointment as a general staff officer first grade.
-By the end of the First World War, Harrison was attached to the 58th (London) Division and had been mentioned in dispatches four times.
+In 1918 he was promoted to brevet major, making him, in his own words, "I believe the youngest in the British Army", and given command of an infantry school before appointment as a general staff officer first grade.
+By the end of the First World War, Harrison was attached to the 58th (London) Division and had been mentioned in despatches four times.